 One simple way of understanding India VIX is that it is the expected annual change in the NIFTY50 index over a period of 30 days.
 For example, if the India VIX is currently at 11, this simply means that the traders expect 11% volatility for the next 30 days.

-Further, for example, if the current index is trading at 9,000 and India VIX trading at 20.
-Then, expected volatility over next year over 30 days will be:
+Further, for example, if the current index is trading at 9,000 and India VIX is trading at 20.
+Then, expected volatility over the next year over 30 days will be:

 - Index spot: 9,000